 What are your bar essentials?

-A shaker, mixing glass, jigger, strainer and a fine strain, bar spoon, knife.
+A shaker, mixing glass, jigger, strainer and a fine strain, bar spoon, and a knife.
 Always clean and ready to use.

-The secret for the best bares is using the best quality products possible and give an exceptional service to the guests and make them fell important, because they are and they're also the reason why we all try to do our best every day.
+The secret to being a good bar is using the best quality of products possible, giving exceptional service to the guests, and making them feel important because they're the reason why we all try to do our best every day.

-Where and what you drink when not working?
+Where and what do you drink when you’re not working?

-I prefer drinks with a high ABV, bold ones, like a Negroni, Manhattans, old fashioned, boulevardie.
+I prefer drinks with a high ABV, bold ones, like a Negroni, Manhattan, Old Fashioned, Boulevardier.

 I'm still discovering London, there are so many places to find out.
-Whenever I'm off I just go to Soho or Mayfair and enter in the place that I fell I'll have a good time.
+Whenever I am off from work, I just go to Soho or Mayfair and walk into a place that I feel I'll have a good time in.

-Normally I prefer to go to late night bares instead of nightclubs.
+Normally I prefer to go to late-night bars instead of nightclubs.

 What’s the most underrated cocktail ingredient or spirit?

 Fresh and seasonal products for me are the best to work with.
-As a spirit I think the answer is tequila.
-For people who work in Hospitality or bares it's enjoyable but the rest of the customers are still afraid of it.
+As a spirit, I think the answer is tequila.
+For people who work in hospitality or bars, it's enjoyable, but customers are still afraid of it.